- Basics of total laryngectomy

 - How often and for how long will there be a need for follow-ups?

 It can be helpful and informative to meet other individuals who have already undergone a total laryngectomy.
 They can share their experience and provide support.
-In many cases you can request through your hospital to meet other laryngectomised people or you can reach out to a local support group for
+In many cases you can request through your hospital to meet other laryngectomised people or you can reach out to a local support group for information and advice.

 It all started with a small bump on the neck.
 A week after receiving a cancer diagnosis, Tore had gone through a total laryngectomy.
 Coming home after surgery, Tore was determined to speak again, and to go back to work.
 He achieved both and kept working for another 16 years before retiring.

 Life after a laryngectomy can vary person to person, this is one example;

 After the laryngectomy operation, you may have a number of tubes and dressings attached to you and you will probably feel weak or tired for quite a time.
 Your neck may be swollen, and you can experience some pain and discomfort for the first few days.
 The doctors and nurses will help to make sure that your pain is managed and that you are breathing safely.

 While you are on the ward and before you are discharged, the ward team will discuss with you about what to expect on your return home and how to take care of your stoma.
 You may find that for the first few months your lungs will be producing more mucus and taking care of your stoma may seem daunting, but it does get easier over time.
 Caring for your stoma and having a daily routine can help play an important role in helping to keep your stoma clean and free of mucus.